14ag/14ag/README.md

 - 🛠️ Contribute (if you dare)
 - 🍿 Sit back and enjoy the show

-Remember, in this realm:
+Remember, overrrherrre:
 - Perfection is overrated
-- Clever comments are our standing ovation
+- Commit messages are messages about the commit
-- A good laugh is worth a thousand lines of code
+- A good laugh is worth a thousand lines

 ## 🎬 The Grand Finale